jaslina/LearnAngular1/README.md

 3. For each controller there is a private scope
 4. controller first search for the value in the local scope.
 If not present it will look up in the parent scope

-###Using controller as syntax
+### Using controller as syntax
 1.Using *this* instead of *$scope* works only with *controller-as* syntax.Without *controller-as* you will need to inject *$scope*
 2.Syntax is *ng-controller="ctrl1 as c1"* and in the value part *c1.testCode*

-###ng-show and ng-hide
+### ng-show and ng-hide
-1.if *ng-show* is true shows the part. if *ng-hide* true hides the part.
-(Not removed from DOM) 2.If use *ng-if* when its false, the element is removed from the dom 3.If we use *ng-show* and when its false, the element is still in the DOM.
+1. if *ng-show* is true shows the part. if *ng-hide* true hides the part.
+(Not removed from DOM)
+2. If use *ng-if* when its false, the element is removed from the dom
+3. If we use *ng-show* and when its false, the element is still in the DOM.
 But it uses a *class="ng-hide"* which is a css class with *display:none* value

-###ng-repeat
+### ng-repeat
-1.Create a list in controller. for each element in the list the element in the html used with ng-repeat is repeated.
+1. Create a list in controller. for each element in the list the element in the html used with ng-repeat is repeated.
 If the elements are objects like *json* *ng-repeat* iterates through it and displays based on the html.
-2.Adds new elements to the DOM based on the list 3.Each element added to DOM *angular* creates a new scope.  it is performed as *class="ng-scope"*.
+2. Adds new elements to the DOM based on the list
+3. Each element added to DOM *angular* creates a new scope.  it is performed as *class="ng-scope"*.
-4.Unlike a classic for-loop an *ng-repeat* creates multiple copies of HTML elements that all need to exist concurrently at the same time
+4. Unlike a classic for-loop an *ng-repeat* creates multiple copies of HTML elements that all need to exist concurrently at the same time
-5.The scope created for *ng-repeat* has some other variables like a.*$index* b.*$first* c.*$middle*
+5. The scope created for *ng-repeat* has some other variables like a.*$index* b.*$first* c.*$middle*